-If you are the victim of a negligent driver or other negligent parties, it is important to know how long you have to file a lawsuit after a motorcycle accident, as waiting too long could potentially prohibit you from filing suit.
+If you are the victim of a negligent driver or other negligent parties, it is important to know how long you have to file a lawsuit after a motorcycle accident.
+Waiting too long could potentially prohibit you from filing suit.
 Each state has a different time limit.

 A statute of limitations generally determines the amount of time that accident victims have to file a personal injury claim.
 In California, according to the California Code of Civil Procedure (CCP) §335.1, two years is generally how long you have to file a lawsuit after a motorcycle accident.